FINE ARTS CURRICULUM

 This class will continue to build upon skills learned in Art I and concentrate on the elements of art and principles of design through previous and additional media including Prismacolors, watercolor, soft pastels, oil pastels, different sculptural elements, and larger scale paintings.
 Significant artists will also be continued to be discussed.
 A sketchbook is required.
 Projects will be increasingly independent.

-FASHION & FIBER ART Course # 767 Credit: 0.5
+ADVANCED PLACEMENT 2-D ART AND DESIGN Course # 770 Credit: 0.5

-PHOTOGRAPHY & DIGITALARTS Course # 769 Credit: 0.5
+PHOTOGRAPHY & DIGITAL ARTS Course # 769 Credit: 0.5

 NO PREREQUISITE